-Transportation system is the engine of social and economic activities (Tesfaye, 2012).
+Aljoufie (2014) stated that, rapid urban growth causes enormous and continued challenges to many cities in both developing and developed countries.
 As Tesfaye (2012) referred, provision of competent and efficient transportation system is important for the cities in the modern era of globalization where cities are the centers of urbanization and propellers of national and global economies.

-Aljoufie (2014) stated that, rapid urban growth causes enormous and continued challenges to many cities in both developing and developed countries.
-Urban sprawl, lack of integrated planning framework and dramatic land use changes have caused a significant impact on the daily share of travel modes (Aljoufie, 2014).
+Transportation system is also the engine of social and economic activities (Tesfaye, 2012).
+However, urban sprawl, lack of integrated planning framework and dramatic land use changes have caused a significant impact on the daily share of travel modes that add burden on the transportation system (Aljoufie, 2014).
 To confront these challenges encouragement of effective public transport is vital.
-In fact, public transport is becoming a more acceptable alternative to the private automobile and experiencing greater use by a wider socioeconomic range of people, due to higher personal transport costs, environmental concerns, and a solution for increasing congestion in urban areas (Aljoufie, 2014).

 Based on Kumar and Barrett (2008) study access to public transport services in Africa’s cities can be assessed on several levels.
 Kumar and Barrett stated that the low density of paved roads, coupled with unplanned growth, poor road surfaces, and narrow streets suggests that the geographic reach of bus services is seriously restricted.
 In Africa cities on average, passengers walk for around 10 minutes to reach a bus and typically waiting around 30 minutes at the bus stop before being able to start their trip (Kumar & Barrett, 2008).
-Kumar & Barrett discussed that, “a strategy for improving urban public transport in African cities consists of stepped measures to improve infrastructure, traffic management and service quality.
-Short-term steps include increasing road funding, enforcing existing regulations, controlling overcrowding, and strengthening vehicle inspections.
-Medium-term measures include rehabilitating roads, improving traffic management, setting and enforcing service standards (fares, schedules) and developing a new route structure.
-The long-term goal is to consolidate gains in all these areas through the creation of a metropolitan transport authority with jurisdiction over roadways and vehicles.”

-According to Addis Ababa city planning project office (2016) Addis Ababa transport policy give emphasis on issues such as:Integration between urban transport and land use, promoting mass transit facilities and transport infrastructures which includes non-motorized transport facility ,traffic safety and management to reduce congestion and traffic accidents are the major ones.
+According to Addis Ababa city planning project office (2016) Addis Ababa transport policy give emphasis on issues such as integration between urban transport and land use, promoting mass transit facilities and transport infrastructures which includes non-motorized transport facility ,traffic safety and management to reduce congestion and traffic accidents are the major ones.

 Addisu (2010) stated that, the public transport of Addis Ababa is composed of three main systems: